khalid-naami/khalid-naami.github.io/blog/2026-04-21-how-dealers-use-gamma-exposure.md

 ## How You Can Use Gamma Exposure

 You do not need to be a billion-dollar market maker to use GEX.
-By analyzing dealer positioning through platforms like **Dashboard Options**, you can align your strategies with the \"smart money\" flows.
+By analyzing dealer positioning through our [institutional-grade analytics](/blog/how-to-trade-gamma-exposure-quantitative-guide), you can align your strategies with the "smart money" flows.

 ### 1. Identifying the \"Gamma Flip\" (The Zero-Line)
 The most actionable piece of data on any GEX chart is the point where dealer exposure crosses from positive to negative.